liushuyu6666/Theory/Network/Network_basic.md

 ### start

-Open System Interconnection Reference Model is a reference model mean it is not an actual model, it is the base of other actual models.
+Open System Interconnection Reference Model is a reference model (conceptual model) meaning it is not an actual model, it is the base of other actual models.

 ### layers

 There are seven layers:

 - Application: not the user interface itself.
+It involves user applications and end devices which allow users to access the network service.
 - Presentation: converts or encodes data into standard format so that receiving computer could understand.
 For example, text can be encoded as <u>ASCII</u> or <u>HTML</u>, and graphics can be encoded as <u>JPEG</u> or <u>TIFF</u>.
-- Session: manage sessions.
-For example, a web conferencing application has to maintain separate sessions for each user participating in the conference.
+- Session: The Session layer protocols handle the initiation of a session between processes running on two different hosts.
+For example, if a host wants to access a web application, a session needs to be established between the host and the workstation hosting the web application, so that the series of related requests are distinguished and separated from others by offering a session id to maintain connections between applications.
 - Transport: converts data to a format that can be transmitted over the network.
 - Network: takes the segment from Layer 4 and adds a header to it to create a **package**, and then delivering the package to the destination computer.
 If there are more than one route to the destination computer. the Network Layer chooses the best path for the packet to take.
 Since the Network Layer treats each packet independently, so it is possible that two packets from the same transmission might take different paths to arrive at the destination computer.
 - Data Link: take package from the upper layer and adds another header to form a **frame**.